- Home

 Component Content Management Systems

-Because CCMSs support structured authoring and content reuse, they enable single-source publishing.
+Because CCMSs support structured authoring and content reuse, they enable single sourcing and single-source publishing.
 You can write your content once, store it in a central location, and then use it in different publishing formats and channels.
 For example, Paligo CCMS supports technical writers who need to create documentation published as PDFs, HTML5 help centers and portals, and knowledge base articles.
+This single sourcing approach ensures consistency across all your documentation assets.

 When producing content where consistency and accuracy are critical, CCMSs are the best option, especially if you take advantage of content reuse.
 Updating content for one document will automatically update the same content reused in other documentation, keeping all your content up-to-date and consistent.